Adaptive actions and treatment outcomes in transdiagnostic ICBT for chronic health conditions

 Why was the study done?

 In this study, we examined changes in adaptive actions during Internet-delivered cognitive behaviour therapy (ICBT) for people living with chronic health conditions.
-Adaptive actions are everyday behaviours that support psychological wellbeing, such as:
+Adaptive actions are everyday behaviours that support psychological wellbeing, such as healthy thinking, engaging in meaningful activities, setting goals and making plans, maintaining healthy habits, and staying socially connected.

 What was done in the study?